vuciv/golf/README.md

 This repository consists of two main components:

-- `vimGolfPlugin/`: A Vim plugin for interacting with VimGolf challenges directly from your editor
+- `golfPlugin/`: A Vim plugin for interacting with Golf challenges directly from your editor
-- `server/`: A Node.js server implementation for hosting and managing VimGolf challenges
+- `server/`: A Node.js server implementation for hosting and managing Golf challenges

-## What is VimGolf?
+## What is Golf?

-VimGolf is a game where you compete to solve text manipulation challenges in the fewest keystrokes possible using Vim.
+Golf is a game where you compete to solve text manipulation challenges in the fewest keystrokes possible using Vim.
 Each challenge presents you with a starting text and a target text - your goal is to transform the start text into the target text using as few keystrokes as possible.

 ## Getting Started